 Finally, we cannot forget the now unfortunately more and more numerous families of nurses who have died due to Coronavirus infection in the performance of their duties.

-Families who, in addition to having to deal with the tragedy of the loss of a husband or wife, a father or mother, a son or daughter, risk finding themselves in situations of serious economic and financial difficulty due to the sudden disappearance of the person who contributed significantly to family subsistence.
+Families who, in addition to having to face the tragedy of the loss of a husband or wife, a father or mother, a son or daughter, risk finding themselves in situations of serious financial difficulty due to the sudden disappearance of the one who contributed significantly to family subsistence.